LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Hebrew with XeTeX Example

-This is an example of a document in XeTeX (Actually XeLaTeX).
-I’ve used The fonts from the Culmus Project.
+This is an example of a document in XeTeX (actually XeLaTeX).
+I’ve used the fonts from the Culmus Project.
 Note that you’ll need Culmus 0.121 or newer in order to get the Frank Ruehl font in TrueType.
-As you can see, Nikud are placed correctly.
-The cantillation marks (טעמי המקרא) are in a small offset compared to the ideal position.
+As you can see, nikud are placed correctly.
+The cantillation marks (טעמי המקרא) are slightly offset compared to the ideal position.

-Overall, XeTeX works much better with Hebrew (and easier to use) than pdfTeX.
+Overall, XeTeX works much better with Hebrew (and is easier to use) than pdfTeX.

 heb-test